vechain/grant-program/applications/VeRoyalties.md

 ### Team's experience

-Certain has been in the real estate business since he was a child, we have a real network of real estate entrepreneurs and investors, many of whom make their living from this sector today.
+Some have been in the real estate business since they were children, we have a real network of real estate entrepreneurs and investors, many of whom make their living from this sector today.

 Others have more technological and web3 expertise, which is what defines our legitimacy today to create this project.